-For the 2022 and 2021 vintages, the Company grew approximately 66% and 50% of all grapes harvested, respectively.
+For the 2023 and 2022 vintages, the Company grew approximately 42% and 66% of all grapes harvested, respectively.
 The remaining grapes harvested were purchased from other growers.
-In 2022 and 2021, 8% and 30% of grapes harvested were purchased under short-term contracts, and 26% and 19% of grapes harvested were purchased under long-term contracts, respectively.
+In 2023 and 2022, 18% and 8% of grapes harvested were purchased under short-term contracts, and 40% and 26% of grapes harvested were purchased under long-term contracts, respectively.
 The Company considers short-term contracts to be for single vintage years and long-term contracts to cover multiple vintage years.

 Grapes are typically harvested and received in September and October of the vintage year.
 Upon receipt, the grapes are weighed, and a quality analysis is performed to ensure the grapes meet the standards set forth in the purchase contract.
 Based on the quantity of qualifying grapes received, the full amount payable to the grower is recorded to the grapes payable liability account.
 Approximately 50% of the grapes payable amount is due in November of the vintage year.
 The remaining amount is due in March of the following year.
-The grapes are processed into wine, which is typically bottled and available for sale between five months and two years from date of harvest.
+The grapes are processed into wine, which is typically bottled and available for sale between five months and two years from the date of harvest.

-The Company received \$1,868,742 and \$1,166,116 worth of grapes from long-term contracts during the years ended December 31, 2022 and 2021, respectively.
-The Company received \$639,677 and \$1,762,282 worth of grapes from short-term contracts during the years ended December 31, 2022 and 2021, respectively.
-Total grapes payable was \$1,208,673 and \$1,388,601 as of December 31, 2022 and 2021, respectively.
-Grapes payable includes \$934,371 and \$538,677 of grapes payable from long-term contracts as of December 31, 2022 and 2021, respectively.
+The Company received \$3,313,483 and \$1,868,742 worth of grapes from long-term contracts during the years ended December 31, 2023 and 2022, respectively.
+The Company received \$1,941,572 and \$639,677 worth of grapes from short-term contracts during the years ended December 31, 2023 and 2022, respectively.
+Total grapes payable was \$2,446,233 and \$1,208,673 as of December 31, 2023 and 2022, respectively.
+Total grapes payable from long-term contracts as of December 31, 2023 and 2022, respectively.

 The Company plans to address long-term grape supply needs by developing new vineyards on properties currently owned or secured by lease.
-The Company has approximately 37 acres of vineyards that have been planted but are in the pre-productive stage.
+The Company has approximately 53 acres of vineyards that have been planted but are in the pre-productive stage.
 We anticipate that these vineyards will begin producing grapes within the next one to three years.
-The Company has approximately 231 acres of land that is suitable for future vineyard development.
+The Company has approximately 213 acres of land that is suitable for future vineyard development.
 The Company intends to seek out opportunities to acquire land for future grape plantings in order to continue to increase available quantities, maintain control over farming practices, more effectively manage grape costs and mitigate uncertainty associated with long-term contracts.